-The ADT7311 can be operated with $\overline{\text{CS}}$ used as a frame synchronization signal.
-This scheme is useful for DSP interfaces.
-In this case, the first bit (MSB) is effectively clocked out by $\overline{\text{CS}}$ because $\overline{\text{CS}}$ normally occurs after the falling edge of SCLK in DSPs.
-SCLK can continue to run between data transfers, provided that the timing specifications in Table 2 are obeyed.
+The ADT7320 can be operated with \overline{CS} used as a frame synchronization signal.
+This setup is useful for DSP interfaces.
+In this case, the first bit (MSB) is effectively clocked out by \overline{CS} because \overline{CS} normally occurs after the falling edge of SCLK in DSPs.
+SCLK can continue to run between data transfers, provided that the timing values are obeyed.

-CS can be tied to ground, and the serial interface can be operated in a 3-wire mode.
-DIN, DOUT, and SCLK are used to communicate with the ADT7311 in this mode.
+CS can be tied to ground and the serial interface can operate in a 3-wire mode.
+DIN, DOUT, and SCLK are used to communicate with the ADT7320 in this mode.